WolframResearch/LibraryLinkUtilities/docs/modules/error_handling.rst

 in the Wolfram Language.

 .. note::
-   Notice that there is no way to assign specific error codes to your custom exceptions, this is handled internally by *LLU*.
+   Notice that there is no way to assign specific error codes to your custom exceptions, this is handled internally by LLU.

 Now, in the function that reads data: